 Certified organic cotton is the most sustainable option, and accounts for 40% of the cotton we use.
 For the fifth year, C&A is the world’s leading buyer of organic cotton.
 We never blend organic cotton with non-organic cotton when it goes into our collections, and we make sure all the organic cotton we use is certified to third-party standards (Organic Content Standard (OSC) or Global Organic Textile Standard (GOTS)).

 Cotton is used by nearly everyone, every day, and supports 250 million people’s livelihoods [SOURCE: BCI].
-It’s the material we use most.
-Cotton is in 56% of our clothing, so it’s where we can have the biggest impact.
+Cotton makes up 57% of the materials we use in our clothing, so it’s where we can have the biggest impact with the right interventions.

-In comparison, conventional cotton farming and production processes have a much bigger impact:
+Conventional cotton farming and production processes have a much bigger impact than more sustainable cotton: